-Students who are preparing for business school often wonder, “How long does the GMAT Focus take?”
+Students who are preparing for business school often wonder, “How long does the GMAT take?”

 Introduction to the GMAT

-The Graduate Management Admission Test, otherwise known as the GMAT, is a key piece to your business school application.
-This lengthy, computer-adaptive exam is almost certainly a requirement for that MBA program you’re applying to, and may very well make or break your application.
+The Graduate Management Admission Test, otherwise known as the GMAT, is a key piece to your business school application for the 2026 admissions cycle.
+This computer-adaptive exam is almost certainly a requirement for that MBA program you’re applying to, and may very well make or break your application.

-The GMAT is composed of four sections relating to critical thinking and analysis.
+The GMAT is composed of three sections relating to critical thinking and analysis.
 This will directly relate to the skills you’ll use for your MBA coursework.

 This assessment scores the abilities of arithmetic, algebra, multi-source data analysis, and critical thinking.
 It also measures your analysis ability and evaluation of written material.
 Thinking critically and solving problems through reasoning is the crux of this assessment.